reiver/guide-org/role/technical_director/README.md

 A **technical director**'s first responsibility (in terms of importance) is to be a [supervisor](../../role/supervisor/README.md).

-Nothing else matters if you fail at this.
+Nothing else matters if they fail at this.

 ### Second Responsibility